ENVIS Centre, Ministry of Environment & Forest, Govt. of India

 Action Taken to Prevent Air Pollution in Tamil Nadu

-· No new polluting units are permitted within the cit.
+• No new polluting units are permitted within the city.

-• Catalytic Converter fitted passenger car have been registered.
+• Ctalytic Converter fitted passenger car have been registered.

 Conclusion

-Air pollution can be prevented the using toxic substances that cause air pollution in the first place.
-This would require the cessation of all fossil fuel-burning processes, from industrial manufacturing to home use of air conditioners.
-The regulations are to be designed to further reduce harmful emissions into the Earth's atmosphere.
+Air pollution can be prevented by avoiding the use of toxic substances from the outset.
+This would entail reducing all fossil fuel-burning processes, from industrial manufacturing to the home use of air conditioners, and promoting the use of alternative sources.
+Regulations should be designed to further decrease harmful emissions into the Earth's atmosphere.